 accent-3

-⸺ What is actually happening?
+⸺ What is creating the promise–practice gap?

 Before another solution adds more noise, diagnosis clarifies what is really happening.